CodeQL documentation

 Note

 If you want to move your experimental query somewhere more permanent, you need to move the whole Quick Queries directory.
 The directory is a CodeQL pack with a qlpack.yml file that defines the content as queries for Python CodeQL databases.
-For more information about CodeQL packs, see “Working with CodeQL packs in Visual Studio Code.”
+For more information about CodeQL packs, see “Managing CodeQL query packs and library packs.”

 About the query structure